 Missing a court date can happen, whether you had an emergency and couldn’t make it, had to be out of town, were never notified of it, got scared and panicked, or simply forgot.Criminal Charge in Massachusetts?
 Call Attorney Russell Matson at (781) 817-6332.

 But Failing to Appear in court when required can cause you serious problems.
-In most circumstances, you have a warrant out for your arrest right now and are subject to arrest at any time.
+In most circumstances, there is a warrant out for your arrest right now and are subject to arrest at any time.
 Failure to return can result in addictions criminal charges of criminal contempt.

 When you fail to appear, a warrant will be issued for your arrest in most criminal cases.
 This can be frightening, particularly if you weren’t intentionally trying to avoid the court date.